pdeschen/wuff-wiki/Examples.md

 Wuff sources contain self-sufficient, compilable examples.
-Each example corresponds to particular part of tutorial.
+Each example corresponds to particular wiki chapter.

 You can compile and learn examples from [source code](https://github.com/akhikhl/wuff/tree/master/examples).